TheBoxyBear/charttools/docs/FileFormats/chart.md

 `<Position> = S <Type> <Length>`

+`Type` is the type number of special phrase that this object represents.

+`Length` is the length of a phrase in positional ticks.

 These are other track-specific objects that do not fit under the description of notes/modifiers.

 #### Special Phrase Type Divisions